uptonking/note4yaoo/note-react-faq.md

 ## faq

 - ### createRef vs useRef
   - createRef is as simple as return {current: null}.
-It's a way to handle ref prop in most modern way and that's it(while string-based is too magic and callback-based looks too verboose).
+It's a way to handle ref prop in most modern way and that's it(while string-based is too magic and callback-based looks too verbose).
   - useRef keeps some data before renders and changing it does not cause re-render
   - `useRef(null)` is basically `useState(React.createRef())[0]` .
   - A ref is a plain object `{ current:  value }` .